MontyMango/RPi-Pico-Projects/Pico & PicoW/Multi LED Lights/README_Multi_LED_Lights.md

 2. Place a cable from pin #38 (GND) to the - (negative) column on the right side.

-3. Connect a cable from the right side's - (negative) column to each of the LEDs' short ends to ground them.
+3. Connect a cable from the right side's - (negative) column to each of the LEDs' LONGEST pin to ground them.

 4. Connect 220Ω resistors from the + (positive) column to each of the LEDs' long ends to power them!